 - Navigation: Use Naver Maps or Kakao Maps for all directions and transit routing — Google Maps is significantly unreliable for Korean addresses and public transport.

 - Getting between sites: Downtown Pohang, Yeongildae Beach, and Jukdo Market are all reachable within 15–20 minutes of each other by local bus or short taxi.
-Homigot (30 km south) and Bogyeongsa Temple (25 km northwest — 12 waterfalls, ₩3,500 entry) each require ~40 minutes by bus or a ₩20,000–25,000 taxi.
+Homigot (30 km south) and Bogyeongsa Temple (25 km northwest — 12 waterfalls, ₩3,500 adult entry) each require ~40 minutes by bus or a ₩20,000–25,000 taxi.
 Renting a car lets you reach both in a single day.

 - English availability: Most restaurants and markets operate entirely in Korean.
 For real-time English assistance, call the Korea Tourism Organization helpline: 1330 from a Korean SIM, or +82-2-1330 from an international number — staffed daily including holidays.